Uncertainty Quantification for Bayesian CART: Non-dyadic Bayesian CART

 \item {\em Step 3.
 (Step Heights Generation)} Given $\mT$, we obtain the coefficients $(\beta_{lk}^B)$ from the tree-shaped prior \eqref{eq:prior_beta2}.
 Using the UH wavelets, the prior on the internal coefficients $\beta_{lk}^B$ can be translated into a model on the histogram heights $\wt\beta_{lk}^B$ through \eqref{tree_expand22}. \end{itemize}

-{An example of such a prior is obtained by drawing a density at random verifying conditions as in Example \ref{exquantiles} to generate the breakpoints and then following the construction from Section \ref{sec:tree_prior} for Steps 2--3.} The following theorem, proved in Section \ref{sec:proof_thm-three}, is positioned for the (non-smooth) weakly balanced UH wavelets. \begin{theorem} Let $\Pi_{\mb}$ be any prior on breakpoint collections that satisfy weak balancedness according to Definition \ref{defbalance}.
-Let $\Pi_{\bt}$ be one of the Bayesian CART priors discussed in Section \ref{sec:prior_trees}, i.e either, {for some $\Ga>0$, $c\ge 1$}, \begin{enumerate} \item[(i)]the Galton-Watson Process prior with $p_{lk}=\Gamma^{-l^{4}}$, \item[(ii)]the conditionally uniform prior with $\pi(K)\propto \exp\left(-c\,K\log^{4}n\right)$, \item[(iii)] the exponential prior $\pi(\mT)\propto \exp\left(-c\,|\mT_{ext}|\log^{4}n\right)$. \end{enumerate} Moreover, consider the tree-shaped wavelet prior \eqref{eq:prior_beta2} where the conditions in \eqref{eq:prior_cov} are replaced by $\lambda_{min}(\Sigma_{\mT})\gtrsim1/\sqrt{\log^{4}n}$ and $\lambda_{max}(\Sigma_{\mT})\lesssim n^{a}$ for some $a>0$.
-Let $f_0\in\cH_{\la}^M$ as in \eqref{eq:haar2} for some $M>0$ and $0<\al\le 1$ and define
+{An example of such a prior is obtained by first randomly drawing quantiles (e.g. by drawing a density at random verifying conditions as in Example \ref{exquantiles}) to generate the breakpoints for Step 1 and then following the construction from Section \ref{sec:tree_prior} for Steps 2--3.} The following theorem is proved in Section \ref{sec:proof_thm-three}.